MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 * Do people with the same function who are co-located spend more time together as compared to people with the same function who are not co-located?
 * How effective is your sales team or customer service team.?

-You can get access to the underlying Workplace Analytics pre-processed data model as part of a Customer Solutions (CS) engagement.
+You can get export to the underlying Workplace Analytics pre-processed data model as part of a Customer Service (CS) engagement.

-After you get a Customer Solutions agreement, Microsoft can enable data access for your Office 365 tenant.
-After data access is enabled, your Workplace Analytics admin can view and use the Data Access tab on the Workplace Analytics Settings page.
-The Data Access page enables your admin to save a [SAS URI](https://go.microsoft.com/fwlink/?linkid=871677), which points to an Azure storage container with write-only permission.
+After you get a Customer Solutions agreement, Microsoft can enable data export for your Office 365 tenant.
+After data export is enabled, your Workplace Analytics admin can view and use the Data Export tab on the Workplace Analytics Settings page.
+The Data Export page enables your admin to save a [SAS URI](https://go.microsoft.com/fwlink/?linkid=871677), which points to an Azure storage container with write-only permission.

 Saving the SAS URI enables a workflow that exports the Workplace Analytics data to the storage container.
 The data will be exported each time it is refreshed, for the agreed duration of the CS agreement.

-## Data access schema for Workplace Analytics
+## Data export schema for Workplace Analytics

 The data structure of pre-processed Workplace Analytics data, when it is exported to a customer-owned Azure storage account, in the form of .csv files with column headers is shown in the following graphic.